qemu/qemu/docs/about/removed-features.rst

 The "tls-creds" option should be used instead to point to a "tls-creds-x509" object created using "-object".

+``-mem-path`` fallback to RAM (removed in 5.0)
+''''''''''''''''''''''''''''''''''''''''''''''

+If guest RAM allocation from file pointed by ``mem-path`` failed, QEMU was falling back to allocating from RAM, which might have resulted in unpredictable behavior since the backing file specified by the user as ignored.
+Currently, users are responsible for making sure the backing storage specified with ``-mem-path`` can actually provide the guest RAM configured with ``-m`` and QEMU fails to start up if RAM allocation is unsuccessful.

 ``-net ...,name=...`` (removed in 5.1)
 ''''''''''''''''''''''''''''''''''''''

 The ``name`` parameter of the ``-net`` option was a synonym for the ``id`` parameter, which should now be used instead.

+``-numa node,mem=...`` (removed in 5.1)
+'''''''''''''''''''''''''''''''''''''''

+The parameter ``mem`` of ``-numa node`` was used to assign a part of guest RAM to a NUMA node.
+But when using it, it's impossible to manage a specified RAM chunk on the host side (like bind it to a host node, setting bind policy, ...), so the guest ends up with the fake NUMA configuration with suboptiomal performance.
+However since 2014 there is an alternative way to assign RAM to a NUMA node using parameter ``memdev``, which does the same as ``mem`` and adds means to actually manage node RAM on the host side.
+Use parameter ``memdev`` with *memory-backend-ram* backend as replacement for parameter ``mem`` to achieve the same fake NUMA effect or a properly configured *memory-backend-file* backend to actually benefit from NUMA configuration.
+New machine versions (since 5.1) will not accept the option but it will still work with old machine types.
+User can check the QAPI schema to see if the legacy option is supported by looking at MachineInfo::numa-mem-supported property.

+``-numa`` node (without memory specified) (removed in 5.2)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Splitting RAM by default between NUMA nodes had the same issues as ``mem`` parameter with the difference that the role of the user plays QEMU using implicit generic or board specific splitting rule.
+Use ``memdev`` with *memory-backend-ram* backend or ``mem`` (if it's supported by used machine type) to define mapping explicitly instead.
+Users of existing VMs, wishing to preserve the same RAM distribution, should configure it explicitly using ``-numa node,memdev`` options.
+Current RAM distribution can be retrieved using HMP command ``info numa`` and if separate memory devices (pc|nv-dimm) are present use ``info memory-device`` and subtract device memory from output of ``info numa``.

+``-smp`` (invalid topologies) (removed in 5.2)
+''''''''''''''''''''''''''''''''''''''''''''''

+CPU topology properties should describe whole machine topology including possible CPUs.

+However, historically it was possible to start QEMU with an incorrect topology where *n* <= *sockets* * *cores* * *threads* < *maxcpus*, which could lead to an incorrect topology enumeration by the guest.
+Support for invalid topologies is removed, the user must ensure topologies described with -smp include all possible cpus, i.e.
+*sockets* * *cores* * *threads* = *maxcpus*.

+``-machine enforce-config-section=on|off`` (removed in 5.2)
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The ``enforce-config-section`` property was replaced by the ``-global migration.send-configuration={on|off}`` option.

 ``-no-kvm`` (removed in 5.2)
 ''''''''''''''''''''''''''''